Last US Ship Transferred to ROK Navy Decommissioned in Ceremony Highlighting Naval Partnership

+The Republic of Korea Navy decommissioned the ROKN ship Pyeongtaek (ATS-27), closing the final chapter on the last U.S. ship transferred to the ROK Navy Dec.
+28.

-161228-N-SR567-032 JINHAE, Republic of Korea (Dec.
-28, 2016) Commander, U.S. Naval Forces Korea (CNFK), Commander Navy Region Korea (CNRK) and Republic of Korea (ROK) Sailors attend the decommissioning ceremony of ROK ship Pyeongtaek (ATS-27) at Commander Fleet Activities, Chinhae.
-USS Beaufort (ATS-2), an Edenton-class salvage ship, joined the U.S. Fleet in 1972 and served 24-years in the Indo-Asia-Pacific before being decommissioned in 1996.
+USS Beaufort (ATS-2), an Edenton-class salvage and rescue ship, joined the U.S. Fleet in 1972 and served 24-years in the Indo-Asia-Pacific before being decommissioned in 1996.
 One year later, the ship was transferred to the ROK Navy and commissioned as Pyeongtaek.

-(U.S. Navy photo by Mass Communication Specialist 3rd Class Wesley J. Breedlove)
+“Beaufort had a great legacy,” said Cmdr.
+Henry Kim, chief of staff for Commander, U.S. Naval Forces Korea, “but the biggest legacy is not what the ship did in the U.S Navy but the continued service it provided for the ROK and US alliance.
+It is the last former U.S. ship in the ROK fleet, so today’s decommissioning is important to our ROK partners and us.”

+Beaufort was involved in multiple operations in the 7th Fleet area of responsibility including serving as a support ship for minesweepers in Operation End Sweep in North Vietnam.

 |Date Taken: